Iaramsri/OWASP-TOP-10-2025-TESTING-GUIDE/README.md

 - [ ] Code samples are framework-agnostic or clearly labeled
 - [ ] New checks are aligned to an OWASP Top 10 category
 ```

-A good companion file to include alongside the README is a short `SECURITY.md` that explains how findings should be reported and what evidence is required.
-That keeps the README focused on testing and the security policy focused on handling results.

 ## Detailed Testing Playbooks